 By Kirt Ethridge

 Editor’s Note: We’ve been studying relationships for the last four decades, but we still have so much to learn.
 Through the stories and experiences shared in Real Relationships, we aim to paint a more realistic picture of love in the world today.
-The views, thoughts, and opinions expressed in this article belong solely to the author, and are not necessarily based on research conducted by The Gottman Institute.
-Submit your real relationship story here.
+The views, thoughts, and opinions expressed in this article belong solely to the author and are not necessarily based on research conducted by The Gottman Institute.

 My anxiety and queerness grew side by side, tangled together.
 My anxiety fed on my queerness, particularly in southern Indiana, where fundamentalist Christianity constantly reinforces that all queer people go to hell.
 But I knew I couldn’t stop being queer, even if I wanted to—and usually, I didn’t.